billyyyyy3320/Billy/blog/_en/2019-8-15-why-I-like-git-rebase.md

 ### The way to solve conflicts

-`merge` has to generate a merge commit, maybe it can be [fast-forward](https://git-scm.com/docs/git-merge#_fast_forward_merge), but when there's conflicts, you have to solve it and commit your changes.
+`merge` has to generate a merge commit, maybe it can be [fast-forward](https://git-scm.com/docs/git-merge#_fast_forward_merge), but when there're conflicts, you have to solve it and commit your changes.

 On the other hand, `rebase` won't generate any lengthy commit 👍.